 The Jesus Fellowship Church aims to be a contemporary expression of the historic Christian faith.
 All kinds of people are involved: young and old, rich and poor.

 We’re a UK-based evangelical Christian church with a charismatic emphasis and Baptist roots.
 We are orthodox in doctrine and accept the historic Christian creeds.
 The Jesus Fellowship Church started off as Bugbrooke Baptist Chapel in Northamptonshire, UK, when our pastor at the time, Noel Stanton (1926-2009), led the church to embrace the charismatic movement.

 Details of the church are listed in the UK Christian Handbook and the English Church Census.
-We’re linked with other churches and groups in the UK and overseas through the Multiply Christian Network, and we’re also a member of the Evangelical Alliance UK.
+We’re linked with other churches and groups in the UK and overseas through the Multiply Christian Network.

 We are particularly active with many in need, including homeless people and refugees.
 We aim to show Christian compassion and love, helping people to find hope and giving them back their dignity.
 The help given is normally conducted alongside various caring professions, and with their input.